Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 5. It is not allowed to play against oneself.

-The `play()` method ends with a call to `gameOver()` that checks if the game is over.
+The `play()` method ends with a call to `gameOver()` that checks if the game is over, that is, if the current player won.
 In that case, the winner receives the full jackpot.
 Note that the `gameOver()` method receives the coordinates where the current player has moved.
 This allows it to restrict the check for game over: the game is over only if the row or column